Turneffe Atoll Marine Reserve

 Flats Fishery Management & Sustainability Plan

-The Turneffe Atoll Marine Reserve Flats Fishing Management and Sustainability Plan has been developed by Turneffe’s flats fishing stakeholders, key governmental agencies in Belize and international flats fishing experts for the Turneffe Atoll Marine Reserve.
-This landmark initiative, chaired by Turneffe Atoll Trust, provides a management structure for Turneffe’s flats fishery and offers concrete plans for sustaining it.
+The Turneffe Atoll Marine Reserve Flats Fishing Management and Sustainability Plan is a landmark initiative developed by Turneffe’s flats fishing stakeholders, key governmental agencies in Belize and international flats fishing experts for the Turneffe Atoll Marine Reserve.
+Chaired by Turneffe Atoll Trust (TAT), the plan provides a structured approach to managing Turneffe’s flats fishery and outlines concrete plans to ensure its long term sustainability.

 Read the full plan here: Turneffe Atoll Marine Reserve Flats Fishery Management & Sustainability Plan

 Flats fishing is a key sector of Belize’s tourism economy.
-According to a 2022 economic analysis funded by Turneffe Atoll Trust, flats fishing generates BZ$240.6 million annually for Belize (approximately 6.7% of the country’s GDP) while providing 6,000 Belizean jobs.
+A 2022 economic analysis funded by Turneffe Atoll Trust, determined that flats fishing generates BZ$240.6 million annually for Belize (approximately 6.7% of Belize’s GDP) while providing 6,000 Belizean jobs.

-Turneffe Atoll is one of Belize’s premier flats fishing destinations with extensive backreef flats, creeks, channels and two large lagoon systems.
-Anglers from around the world visit Turneffe seeking exceptional opportunities to fish for bonefish, permit, tarpon, and a variety of other species.
+Turneffe Atoll stands out as one of Belize’s premier flats fishing destinations, featuring expansive backreef flats, creeks, channels and two large lagoon systems.
+Anglers from around the world travel to Turneffe for world-class opportunities to catch bonefish, permit, tarpon, and a variety of other species.

-The Management & Sustainability Plan maps and prioritizing Turneffe’s essential flats fishing areas, assesses the sustainability of Turneffe’s fishery, reviews current regulatory functions, establishes flats fishing etiquette protocols, addresses potential conflicts with commercial fishing, and initiates efforts for better scientific understanding of the fishery.
-Most importantly, the Plan outlines concrete steps to protect the fisheries essential habitats.
+The Management & Sustainability Plan prioritizes and maps Turneffe’s essential flats fishing areas, evaluates the sustainability of the fishery, reviews existing regulations and establishes flats fishing etiquette protocols.
+It also addresses potential conflicts with commercial fishing, and highlights the need to for deeper understanding of the fishery through scientific research.
+Most importantly, the Plan outlines specific actions needed to protect the fisheries essential habitats.

-While Belize is blessed with some of the world’s best flats fishing habitat, critical areas at Turneffe and throughout the country are threatened by dredging, over-water development and mangrove deforestation.
-Recognizing this, the Plan addresses threats to Turneffe’s fishery and develops concrete recommendations for ensuring the long-term viability its critically important habitats.
+While Belize is blessed with some of the world’s best flats fishing habitat, critical areas at Turneffe, and throughout the country, face increasing threats from dredging, over-water development and mangrove deforestation.
+Recognizing this, the Plan directly addresses these threats and provides practical recommendations for ensuring the long-term viability of critically important habitats.

 TASA and Flats Fishing Committee members hope that this Plan will serve as a model for other flats fisheries in Belize and globally.